The Optimal Sleep Playbook: Managing Sleep Debt with WHOOP

 My Playbook for Optimal Sleep:

-USE THE SLEEP COACH
+USE THE SLEEP Planner

-I set the WHOOP Sleep Coach to “peak” and pay attention to the notification each evening that tells me precisely when to go to bed and when to wake up in order to fully restore.
+I set the WHOOP Sleep Planner “peak” and pay attention to the notification each evening that tells me precisely when to go to bed and when to wake up in order to fully restore.
 My sleep need takes into account my recent history, strain I built that day, naps I may have taken, and any accrued sleep debt.

 FOLLOW SLEEP PERFORMANCE METRICS